roytang/blog/content/post/2026/03/weeknotes-03-01/index.md

 - Israel and the US (via the "president of peace") have started a new conflict with Iran.
 Ayatollah Khomenei has reportedly been killed.
 TIL that his reign as supreme leader of Iran started in 1979, it was only slightly younger than I am!
     {{% note "2026/02/116150918960055536/" %}}
 - USPol: The US blacklists Anthropic from government contracts after they refuse to allow the USGov to use their software for things like mass surveillance and automated weaponry.
 I am not a fan of all this GenAI nonsense, but props to Anthropic for this!
-- PHPol: Initial hearings for Duterte's trail at the Hague dominated local headlines.
+- PHPol: Initial hearings for Duterte's trial at the Hague dominated local headlines.
 I try not to pay attention and just hope that justice will take its course.

 ### My Week